Pre-Disputes

 Important: This endpoint is available only when the payment provider supports direct communication between merchants and consumers.
 A webhook notification is posted every time a new message is received.

-5. Upload supporting files
+5. Upload supporting files (when allowed)

 During communication with the consumer, upload documentation to support a case or to answer questions from the consumer.
 Multiple files can be uploaded.
+To check if files can be uploaded as well as the accepted formats and file size limitations, see allowedCapabilities.

 API endpoint: POST /v1/disputes/{disputeId}/files